amine-taibi-dz/Or-Inclusive/README.md

 # Or-Inclusive
-Request from some one to create a simple structure like Either in Vavr
+Request from some one (bms) to create a simple structure like Either in Vavr
 <br/>
 The structure must contain Left, Right and projections with use of Functional Interface of java-8 and Generics ...